fritshoogland-yugabyte/yb_stats/README.md

 192.168.66.82:9000   table    00000000000440a yugabyte        benchmark_table                rocksdb_read_block_get_micros                                                      139           6.059/s avg:        32 us
 192.168.66.82:9000   table    00000000000440a yugabyte        benchmark_table                rocksdb_sst_read_micros                                                            139           6.059/s avg:        13 us
 ```
-This is a lot of statistics, multiplied by the tablets over the tservers.
+This is a lot of statistics, which is increased by the number tablets demanded by the replication factor and spread over the tablet servers.

 What happens when all blocks are satisfied from the cache for a table?
 ```